Seniors with low vision or disabilities can still enjoy reading

 - A wide variety of the most current reading material, including best sellers, biographies, fictional works, how-to books, magazines, and music scores

-- Mobile app for download and playback anywhere
+- BARD mobile app for download and playback anywhere

 - Blind persons with 20/200 vision or less in the better eye with correcting lenses

-- Persons whose visual disability with correction is certified to prevent reading of standard printed material
+- Persons whose visual disability, with correction, is certified to prevent the reading of standard printed material

 - Persons certified as unable to read or use standard printed material due to physical limitations

-Who can certify eligibility (summarized, full details here):
+Who can certify eligibility? (summarized, see full details here):

 - Doctors of medicine or osteopathy